 That ends this tutorial.

 I hope you have got a good understanding of the various WordPress Settings available to you and which ones you can tweak to make WordPress function the way you want it to.
-If you want to learn more about WordPress then read this detailed tutorial on how to use WordPress.
+If you want to learn more about making WordPress websites, then read this detailed tutorial on how to create a WordPress website.

 If this tutorial helped you then please do share it with your friends.
 I will really appreciate that.